 You may have thought about a future PhD education, but working right after graduation is also something you are considering.
 You like to keep your options open and would therefore value an education that gets you in close contact both with current research and practitioners in the field.

-The programme leads to a Master of Laws (60 credits) LLM with Legal Science as the main field of study.
+The programme leads to the degree of Master of Laws (60 credits), LLM with Legal Science as the main field of study.

 The programme has a duration of one year and it is based on full-time on-campus studies on advanced level.
 Being a full-time programme student means that you are expected to study 40 hours a week, and most of this is done outside the classroom.

 The law faculty has many eminent members who are active participants in networks and working groups within the EU as well as in international research projects.
 There is also a large network between researchers from the faculty and various universities worldwide and with colleagues from other disciplines and businesses.
 This is especially true concerning tax law researchers.

 - Comparative Income Taxation, 15 credits

 - Tax Treaty Law and Transfer Pricing,15 credits